sorakissed/ao3skins/README.md

 You can browse through all my designs on AO3 here:

-Below are steps on how to install the site skin, but if you want more **detailed instructions with photos**, check this: https://docs.google.com/document/d/1YtkBxInBj4R9NlBhPQLJSt432wpClR56_kwpUwuwVe0/edit?usp=sharing

 **How to install AO3 site skins:**
 1. Select “Hi, _______” in top right corner
 2. Select “Dashboard”